• Skip to primary navigation

 If the manuscript is for my attention, I am able to add other styles in the transfer process including decorative chapter starts, images, captions, quotes etc. in other fonts.

 Styling a book for print is much more flexible so complex styling can be incorporated if required.
 Nevertheless, it is still advisable to format for the ebook first, (mobi or epub).
 Get this 100% right, then duplicate and add extra formatting for the print version.
 Of course, this is if you want to publish an ebook AND a print version.
 But why wouldn’t you?
+Some people don’t like ebooks.
+It also makes you appear more professional as a writer.

 So keep it simple.